compops/gpo-smc-abc/README.md

 **example4-gposmc.py** Estimates a Student's t-copula with SV models with Gaussian log-returns as the model for each margin.
 GPO-SMC is used to estimate the parameters of each marginal model (one for each type of asset).
 The parameters of the copula model is estimated using a quasi-Newton method and a moment method, see paper for details.

 ## Replication scripts for figures in paper (scripts-paper-plots)
 These R scripts (one for each of the four examples) reproduces the plots in Figures 2-7 in the paper.
-The scripts make use of the output from the runs of each example, which also are provided in the results-folder in this repo.
+The scripts make use of the output from the runs of each example, which also are provided in the **results-paper**-folder in this repo.
 Some dependencies are required to generate the plots, running "install.packages(c("Quandl","RColorBrewer","stabledist","copula","zoo"))" should install all required libraries.